fkmooney/Visual-Learning/README.md

 [sketch_220118a](https://github.com/fkmooney/visual-learning/tree/master/2022/sketch_220118a)

-Trying out a different approach using PIL and Python
+Trying out a different approach using PIL and Python.
+Can use output from one as input for the other.

 ---